 We’re Here For You

-To help provide peace of mind during these unprecedented times, Rushmore is taking numerous steps.
+To help provide you with peace of mind during these unprecedented times, Rushmore is taking numerous steps.
 If you notified Rushmore that you have been impacted by COVID-19 and Rushmore has placed you on a forbearance plan, your loan will be reported to the credit bureaus as current during your forbearance period.

 Get Assistance